martbetz/martbetz.github.io/terms-and-conditions.md

    </h2>
    <p>
 This website does not collect data of any kind or in any form; however, this website does comply with the following obligation as quoted from <a href="https://docs.github.com/en/">GitHub Docs</a>:
-<q>When a GitHub Pages site is visited, the visitor's IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
-For more information about GitHub's security practices, see <a href="https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement">GitHub Privacy Statement</a>.</q>
+<q>When a GitHub Pages site is visited, the visitor’s IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
+For more information about GitHub’s security practices, see <a href="https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement">GitHub Privacy Statement</a>.</q>
 <br>
 <br>
 This website does not make use of cookies, and neither does any of its content; however, the author does reserve the right to use hyperlinks that refer to external sources.